Solcreat/SHAD_Preparation_Algorithms/README.md

 11 21 31

+## Why the greedy algorithm broke at first
-And when it was broken (there was one more, not-so-obvious condition missing) No LLM could help me:
+When it was broken (there was one more, not-so-obvious condition missing) No LLM could help me:
 ChatGPT 5.1, Grok 4.1, Gemini 2.5, Gemini 3.0 Pro, Kimi
 They all told me that it can't be solved that way.
 That the "global optimum" can't be always reached by local interchanges and that is why it failed WA (Wrong Answer) at test 10.
 But, after many hours of debugging and testing my code by LLM-written test generator (Grok just approached the problem by brute-forcing (it anyway failed at test 35 WA) and popped some code for me to compare the differences in outputs), I **found** the weakness of my code.

-At the test like:
+## Counterexample

 11